SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/mail-routing/recipient-resolution.md

 - Applying message limits and any alternative recipients to each recipient.

 Recipient resolution in Exchange 2016 is basically unchanged from Exchange 2013.
 Recipient resolution is done by the categorizer in the Transport service on Mailbox servers.
 Each message is processed by the categorizer after the message is put in the Submission queue, but before the message is put in a delivery queue.
-The component of the categorizer that's responsible for recipient resolution is frequently called the resolver.
+The component of the categorizer that's responsible for recipient resolution is frequently called the  *resolver*  .
 For more information about the categorizer and the Submission queue, see [Understanding the Transport service on Mailbox servers](../../mail-flow/mail-flow.md#TransportService).

 This topic explains the various stages and components of recipient resolution that occur on the Exchange server.

 ## Top-level resolution
 <a name="Resolution"> </a>

-Top-level resolution is the first stage of recipient resolution that associates each recipient in an incoming message to a matching recipient object in Active Directory.
+ *Top-level resolution*  is the first stage of recipient resolution that associates each recipient in an incoming message to a matching recipient object in Active Directory.
 The categorizer creates a list that contains the sender and the initial, unexpanded recipient email addresses from the message, and uses that list to query Active Directory.
 When a match is found in the email address properties for mail-enabled Active Directory objects, the categorizer caches the properties of the objects, and enforces any sender message restrictions.

 ### Recipient email addresses

-Top-level resolution begins with a message and the initial, unexpanded list of recipients from the message envelope.
+Top-level resolution begins with a message and the initial, unexpanded list of recipients from the  *message envelope*  .
 The message envelope contains the SMTP commands that are used to transmit messages between messaging servers:

 - The sender's email address is contained in the **MAIL FROM** command.